 Monarch Butterfly Facts

-- This breathtaking creation of Nature and evolution most frequently goes by the well deserved name of the Monarch Butterfly.
-It has other less often used titles, though.
+- This truly breathtaking creation of Nature and evolution most frequently goes by the well deserved name of the Monarch Butterfly.
+The wonder has several other less often used titles, though.
 These include such terms as common tiger, wanderer, and black-veined brown.

-- The invertebrate received that name due to the efforts of the esteemed Swedish zoologist, Carl Linnaeus.
+- The invertebrate received that name due to the efforts of the esteemed Swedish zoologist, Carl Linnaeus himself.
 He recorded the first recognition of the creature as a separate and distinct species.
-The researcher accomplished this feat in the year 1758.
+The researcher accomplished this scientifically noteworthy feat in the year 1758.

-- A total of three species actually bear the same general appellation.
-The specific one referred to in this article, though, is the best known and most commonly referred to.
+- Interestingly, a total of three species actually bear the same general appellation.
+The specific creature referred to in this article, though, remains by far the best known and most commonly referred to.
 A total of six acknowledged subspecies of the insect also exist across the globe.

-- It now faces many threats to its existence.
+- It now faces many threats to its continued existence as a species.
 That’s true in both short and long term.
 Most of these, though, stem from human activities.
 Human herbicide use has killed much of its food source.
 It also now faces the same threat of climate change as we all do.

 Related Articles